 Request for Certificate for Free Sale or Export

-Some countries require a certificate of free sale, sometimes also called a certificate for export, when companies outside the United States import food products.
-The certificate of free sale is evidence that food items are legally sold or distributed in the open market, freely without restriction, and are approved by the regulatory authorities in the country of origin.
+Some countries require a certificate of free sale or certificate for export when companies outside the United States import food products.
+The certificate of free sale is evidence that food items are legally sold or distributed in the open market without restriction and are approved by the regulatory authorities in the country of origin.

-The Food Safety Branch may issue a certificate of free sale for food products manufactured in Kentucky, in a food processing establishment under the regulatory jurisdiction of the state Department of Public Health, that holds a valid permit to operate and is in good standing with the department.
+The Food Safety Branch may issue a certificate of free sale to Kentucky food processing establishments under the regulatory jurisdiction of the state Department of Public Health, with a valid permit to operate and in good standing with the department.
 The current fee is $10 for each signed, notarized certificate for free sale/certificate of export.
 The Kentucky Food Safety Branch does not issue certificates of free sale for dietary supplements, USDA regulated products or animal/pet feed.

 Food Safety Branch

 275 East Main Street-Mail Stop: HS1C-F